codeforamerica/inspector-gadget/README.md

 ### Updating GIS Data

-Inspector GIS data is imported by running a rake task (defined in `lib/tasks/import.rake`) at the command line: `bundle exec rake import:inspector_regions`
-The task assumes that GIS relevant GIS data is stored in `data/gis/` as one or more zip files exported from ArcGIS.
+Inspector GIS data is imported by running a rake task (defined in `lib/tasks/import.rake`) at the command line: `bundle exec rake import:inspector_regions`.
+The task assumes that the `B_Insp_Com.zip`, `B_Insp_Ele.zip`, and `B_Insp_Res.zip` source GIS data files are stored in `data/gis/` as one or more zip files exported from ArcGIS.
 These zip files contain (among other things) a shapefile (`.shp`) that the RGeo gem can ingest and store in the database.
+These files are provided by the City of Long Beach GIS team.

 Each layer of the shapefile must include an attribute called `INSPECTOR` with an inspector's last name.
 Name comparison is done with SQL `ILIKE`, so is not case sensitive.